Nextt/wp-audio-player/README.txt

 1. A screenshot of the plugin running on a live site at <a href="http://wpdaily.co/">WP Daily</a>.

 == Changelog ==

+= 1.4 =
+* Adding a new look and feel compliments of the design by the Codrops theme
+* Making sure that embeds from third-party domains work (such as Amazon)

 = 1.3 =
 * Properly escaping URL's when they are returned to the browser (Thanks <a href="https://github.com/tommcfarlin/wp-audio-player/pull/4">pdewouters</a>!)